 Bronze has many distinct characteristics that make it ideal for various uses, from art to computer technology.
 Bronze has a reddish-brown hue, is complex and brittle, and has a melting temperature of 950 degrees Celsius.

-Applications: The properties of bronze make metal ideal for both practical and aesthetic uses, such as marine and fishing.
-Because of its excellent corrosion resistance, shipyards often choose bronze fittings and propellers on many boats and ships.
+Applications: The properties of bronze make the metal ideal for both practical and aesthetic uses, such as marine and fishing.
+Shipyards often choose bronze fittings and propellers for many boats and ships.
+This is because bronze has great corrosion resistance.

 Zinc